GagandeepSingh33/data-structure-visualizer/README.md

 core data structures and algorithms through **step-by-step, rewindable visualizations** and a **guided learning path**.

+This tool helps beginners visualize abstract DSA concepts and supports **self-paced learning** for students without prior CS background.

-This project focuses on *how and why* data structures change internally, not just the final result.
+This project focuses on **how and why** data structures change internally, not just the final result.

 ---